 Astrophysicists are currently gathering evidence which would seem to suggest that our planet, every once in a while, passes through areas of space that contain pockets of asteroids.

-We feel it is important to note that warming in the Earth’s atmosphere is not spread evenly.
+It is important to note that warming is not spread evenly in the Earth’s atmosphere.
 Scientists at NASA have observed, and reported, that the lower layers of the atmosphere have been warming while the upper layers have been cooling.
 This is in line with an increased greenhouse effect.
 Therein the problem lies.

 The increased solar output does not take sides.
 It has the effect of warming all atmospheric layers, and not just the lower.